Princess Cruises changes cruise route to offer solar eclipse experience

 The total solar eclipse is expected to last around 4 minutes and 28 seconds as the moon’s shadow is cast across much of North America.
 It will be one of three total solar eclipses across the world this decade, but the last one visible from North America until 2044.

 Tickets for the Panama Canal cruise with the solar eclipse viewing experience are on sale now with starting rates of $1,699 per person.
-They can be purchased through a travel agent, on princess.com or by calling 1-800-774-6237
+More information on pricing and purchasing is available at Princess.com.